 What is Blue Monday?

-Originally an idea conceived by a PR company, what is now considered as the most depressing day of the year is now a recognized event, often falling on the 3rd Monday, although sometimes the 2nd or 4th.
-This year it’s the 15th.
+Originally an idea conceived by a PR company, what is now considered as the most depressing day of the year is now a recognised event, often falling on the 3rd Monday, although sometimes the 2nd or 4th.
+This year it falls on the 21st.

 So why the depression?